Green, Roberts & Butler, Veterinary Surgeons

 Repeat prescription and food deliveries: to reduce the number of people arriving at our surgeries we are offering a delivery service for those in need of repeat prescriptions and special foods.
 The charge for this will be £5.04 per delivery.
 Deliveries are not available every day.

 This is a frequently changing situation and further alterations to procedures may follow.
-If you do need our services then please always contact us first by phone (01983 522822 - for Newport, 01983 217555 for Sandown) or by e-mail if less urgent (email@example.com) and our reception team will be able to advise you accordingly.
+If you do need our services then please always contact us first by phone (01983 522822 - for Newport and Freshwater, 01983 217555 for Sandown) or by e-mail if less urgent (firstname.lastname@example.org) and our reception team will be able to advise you accordingly.
 Please note regular updates are also posted on our facebook page.
 We thank you in advance for following these protocols and for your patience and understanding during busy periods.
 Please be aware that in order to comply with covid guidelines many procedures are taking longer than would normally be the case.